opendp/opendp/docs/source/contributing/rust-initiation.rst

 13.2 <https://doc.rust-lang.org/stable/book/ch13-02-iterators.html>`__).

-We also take advantage of a convenient constructor for building ``c``-stable relations.
+We also take advantage of a convenient constructor for building a stability map representing a ``c``-stable relation.
 Since the cast function is row-by-row, it is 1-stable.

 Measurement Structure